5 Negative Side Effects of Dirty Air Filters

 Your central air conditioning depends on the continual recirculation of air.
 When that airflow is impeded by a dirty or clogged air filter, it means your system has to struggle much harder to cool your house.
 The harder the system has to work to pull air throughout your home, the more energy it requires and the higher your energy bills will be.
 This inefficiency intensifies as the filter becomes increasingly clogged.
 Simply put, anytime your system is pushed to work harder, it's costing you dearly (PLUS, you're getting less air for the money).

 If your air filter gets too congested during the summer cooling season, it may cause lack of airflow to the evaporator or cooling coils.
-This lack of adequate airflow causes condensation (that is normally produced during the cooling process) to freeze.
-Frost buildup on coils or fans make it more difficult for the unit to remove heat from the air, cool your home, and may even result in the ultimate headache and financial disaster: your air conditioning unit's total break down.
+This lack of adequate airflow causes condensation that is normally produced during the cooling process to freeze.
+Frost buildup on coils or fans makes it more difficult for your AC unit to remove heat from the air and cool your home.
+It may even result in the ultimate headache and financial disaster: your air conditioning unit's total break down.

 For A/C and heat pump systems, a clogged air filter can also cause the evaporator coil to get caked with dirt, mold or bacteria.
 This constrains the critical heat exchange process, making your A/C or heat pump system unable to effectively control indoor climate or remove proper amounts of humidity.
 The evaporator coil becomes like a petri dish, providing the perfect place for microorganisms to multiply.

 Blower fans are designed to push air through the filter.
 If the filter becomes too clogged with dust, dander and debris, then the blower has to struggle harder to pass the air through the blocked filter.
-Just as in point number one, the struggle raises energy usage, which results in a higher utility bill.
-With reduced airflow, there's a chance you'll experience inconsistent room temperatures (hot and cold spots) throughout your home.
+Just as in point number one, this additional strain raises energy usage, which results in a higher utility bill.
+With reduced airflow, there's also a chance you'll experience inconsistent room temperatures (hot and cold spots) throughout your home.

 Ultimately the blower fan motor can burn out, resulting in overheating and system collapse (as we'll explain in point number five...wait for it!).

 Given the money you've already invested in your home, not to mention the priority you place on your health, failing to change your air filters regularly just doesn't make sense.
-It takes minutes, it doesn't cost a ton of money, and (with less sniffles, sneezing and congestion) your family and pets will thank you for it.
+It only takes a few minutes, doesn't cost a ton of money, and (with less sniffles, sneezing and congestion) your family and pets will thank you for it.

 As a best practice, high quality air filters typically require replacement once every three months.
-If you have multiple indoor pets or many people living in your home, however, you may need to change the filter more frequently, such as once monthly.
+If you have multiple indoor pets or many people living in your home, however, you may need to change the filter more frequently, such as once a month.